 As past Chairman of the All Party Parliamentary Group for Thalidomide, and in conjunction with the Thalidomide Trust, Alec secured the extension of an £80m Thalidomide health grant to support the independent living of victims of the Thalidomide drug.
 In Parliament he has secured Adjournment Debates to raise matters associated with dementia care, welfare support and sentencing for drink-driving offences.
 He is a champion for workers’ rights and introduced the National Minimum Wage (Workplace Internships) Bill to the House of Commons, calling for the abolition of unpaid internships.

 Alec takes a keen interest in foreign affairs.
 After a period serving in government as a Parliamentary Private Secretary in the Foreign & Commonwealth Office in 2014 to 2015, the former Prime Minister, David Cameron, appointed Alec as a UK representative to the NATO Parliamentary Assembly in December 2015, a position he continues to hold today.
-Since then, Alec has concentrated on defence and security matters within the alliance as a member of the Strategic Defence & Security Committee and the Political Committee to work closer with both allies and partner countries.
+Since then, Alec has concentrated on defence and security matters within the alliance and is Chairman of the NATO Future Security & Defence Capabilities committee.

 Alec has represented the United Kingdom at a number of Rose Roth seminars, bringing together NATO partner countries.
 He also took part in election monitoring in Georgia’s 2016 General Election.